mikegagnon/linked-lists/README.md

 console.log(list.next.next.value);
 ```

-Study the `Node` class and the above usage example until it all makes sense.
+Study the `Node` class and the above usage example until it starts to makes sense.